ManonStripes/manonstripes.github.io/_blog/2017-03-30-Introducing-Light-Hunters.markdown

 <h2>A Cooperative Board Game</h2>
 <br/>
-<p class="post-blog">After months of exciting works, I am overly proud to introduce my current project, Light Hunters – an upcoming board game on its way to be crownfunded.<br/><br/>
+<p class="post-blog">After months of exciting work, I am incredibly proud to introduce my current project, Light Hunters – an upcoming fantasy board game on its way to be crowdfunded.<br/><br/>

-Working on this project with my former classmate and now colleague Serge Rodrigues, was an amazing experience.
-We spend so many hours to polish this game (still polishing it right now) and create a fun fantasy and cooperative game but easy and accessible.<br/><br/>
+Working on this project with my former classmate and now colleague <a href="http://www.dtda.fr">Serge Rodrigues</a>, was an amazing experience.
+We spent so many hours to polish this game (still polishing it right now) and create a fun fighting game, cooperative and accessible.<br/><br/>

 I illustrated and designed each part of the game to bring the player in our mystical universe, but I'll keep the details for a longer post about the whole process.
-We'll soon release more infos, but for now, i am sharing a few snaps of the illustrations.</p>
+We'll soon release more infos, but for now, I am sharing a few snaps of the illustrations and the video below showing a speed drawing with black ink.</p>

 <div class="videoWrapperOuter">